Michael Desrallei Shane Hutchinson was caught wearing Black Power clothing while shopping in New Plymouth.

 Across the country, other gang members caught displaying patched wares are also beginning to make their way before the courts.

 One was scheduled to appear in Nelson District Court earlier this week, and another in Hastings District Court.
-A couple are set to go before the Waitākere District Court tomorrow and Friday, and other gang members had appearances yesterday and today in Rotorua, Taupō, and Christchurch District Courts for displaying banned insignia.
+A couple are set to go before the Waitākere District Court tomorrow and Friday, and other gang members had appearances yesterday and today in Rotorua, Taupō and Christchurch District Courts for displaying banned insignia.

-Members from gangs including Mongrel Mob, Black Power, Mangu Kaha, Head Hunters, Greazy Dogs, and West Side were among those who were caught in breach of the Gangs Act 2024.
+Members from gangs including Mongrel Mob, Black Power, Mangu Kaha, Head Hunters, Greazy Dogs and West Side were among those who were caught in breach of the Gangs Act 2024.

-The Hastings gang member is alleged to have been found with a Mongrel Mob bandana tied to the steering wheel of his car after being stopped by police on Saturday.
+The Hastings gang member is alleged to have been found with a Mongrel Mob bandanna tied to the steering wheel of his car after being stopped by police on Saturday.
 The bandanna allegedly bore the words “Mongrel Mob, Mongrelizim and Mobstralia”.
 The 20-year-old was granted bail and is due back in court next month.

 Other more recent arrests in the past few days have included: